garymiller01/DataManagementVisualization/README.md

 # DataManagementVisualization
-Files pertaining to online course
+Files pertaining to the first class in the Data Analysis and Interpretation specialization